Noesis/UnrealPlugin/README.md

 3. Download the NoesisGUI SDK version 2.1 from [our developer portal](http://noesisengine.com/forums/) and extract it into `[NoesisGUIPlugin]/Source/Noesis/NoesisSDK`.

-4. If you've installed the plugin as an Engine plugin you need to run `[NoesisGUIPlugin]/BuildNoesisGUIPlugin.bat` to finish the setup.
+4. If you've installed the plugin as an Engine plugin you need to run `[NoesisGUIPlugin]/BuildNoesisGUIPlugin.bat` (`[NoesisGUIPlugin]/BuildNoesisGUIPlugin.command` on Mac) to finish the setup.
+This step is not required if you've installed it as a Project plugin.

+5. If you've installed the plugin as an Engine plugin and you want to target other platforms, you need to run `[NoesisGUIPlugin]/BuildNoesisGUIPlugin_<Platform>.bat` (`[NoesisGUIPlugin]/BuildNoesisGUIPlugin_<Platform>.command` on Mac) for each of the platforms you want to build.
 This step is not required if you've installed it as a Project plugin.

 ### Setup with source code from GitHub